Learn everything you need to know about Lucidpress templates.

 - Right-click on one of the thumbnails to open a menu of ways to interact with your page templates.

-How to organize template categories
+How to organize brand template categories

+As an admin, you can customize how users find your brand templates.
 Navigate to the “Templates” tab in the left panel.
 Click the “Manage Template Categories” button in the bottom-left.
 We automatically have filters for document size, number of pages, and document orientation.
 Feel free to create and add as many filters as you’d like.

 Some examples may include: